A Paragraph 79 environmental home in the Green Belt

 Studio Bark received full planning approval for Orchard House in 2016 and is currently under construction.
 It comprises a two-storey, four bedroom environmental home in the green belt.
-The National Planning Policy Framework (NPPF) Paragraph 79 (formerly Paragraph 55) allows individual countryside homes to be built, provided that they reflect the highest standards of architecture, sustainability and innovation.
+The National Planning Policy Framework (NPPF) Paragraph 79 (now Paragraph 80) allows individual countryside homes to be built, provided that they reflect the highest standards of architecture, sustainability and innovation.

 Orchard House is a rigorously sustainable home for an environmentally conscious young family.
 Studio Bark conceived the project through the client’s childhood memories of time spent in the former Orchard.
 Which is where he was helping his Grandfather drive the Rotavator and his grandmother pick the fruit.
 30 years on, the Orchard will now be restored using a considered mix of local species.
 However, the restoration will be keeping its longevity being secured by this modest contextual house.

 The varied orientations of the building’s elevations combined with the ‘mithril-like’ larch cladding, present moments of permeability, rhythm and depth.
 Studio Bark designed to complement the haphazard verticality of the proposed Orchard with such careful consideration of form and materiality.
 It will also assimilate the building into its surroundings.
 The concealed timber shutters provide user-controlled solar shading, whilst allowing the building to hunker down at night or during the hottest summer days.
 The team have arranged the two living cubes with inset terraces to respond to the two main aspects; across the fields to the east and out to the woodland to the southwest.
 Consequently, connecting link replaces traditional circulation, whilst presenting a calming and green transition space for reading and quiet reflection.

 How to build an Paragraph 79 environmental home